surajsharma/paper-jekyll-theme/_posts/2017-10-03-Wombats in Labyrinths.md

 Meanwhile, oligarchies of primary sources, in the form of closed whatsapp groups, clamour for the journalist's attention, blathering ad infinitum and at an intensity that leaves useful signal about as visible as a needle in a noisy haystack.

+At the other extreme are oligarchies of big ticket rating agencies, banks, and brokerages that produce research that  nudges financial media and the markets in much the same direction.
+[Kinks of financial journalism] (pdf) (https://www8.gsb.columbia.edu/financialstudies/sites/financialstudies/files/News%26Finance_Diego%20Garcia_1.pdf) aside, the whole system feels rigged in a way a single instance of a confirmation bias can round-trip and trigger disasterous multipliers before checks and balances kick in.

-News expires more rapidly than most people think, but the sell-side analyst hardly cares, because his original research virtually renders him as market-maker in this derived information symmetry.
+News expires more rapidly than most people think, but the sell-side analyst hardly cares, because his original research virtually renders him a market-maker in this derived information symmetry.

 All this gives the analyst in the labyrinth a holier-than-thou confidence, I don't think anyone who finds themselves at the start of a food chain can ever escape becoming spiritual.
-Once an analyst makes it big, the quid-pro-quo is more apparent, supply meets demand readily, the linen gets washed.
+So once an analyst makes it big, the quid-pro-quo is more apparent, supply readily meets demand, the linen gets washed.

-On the other hand, hacks like myself must continually pump the lines with cold calls to get information.
+Anyone desirous of a real scoop must still continually pump the lines with cold calls to get information.
 That, and legwork.

 But why must it be that way?, not that I mind cold calling, or legwork, but here's what The Economist had to say about [the accuracy of equity research](https://www.economist.com/news/finance-and-economics/21594358-bear-market-or-bull-analysts-give-bad-advice-consistently-wrong)):